 Non-Belongers who purchase property in Anguilla will be granted an eleven-month visitor’s stamp at the time of payment of the ALHL (Alien Land Holding License) fees.
 The visitor’s stamp can be renewed for the same term on an annual basis.

-How do I become a resident of Anguilla?
+- How do you become a resident of Anguilla?

 In June 2019 Anguilla launched a Residency by Investment Program which allows investors making a financial contribution to the island to obtain Permanent Residence status in Anguilla via either a financial contribution to a government fund or an investment in real estate.

 To be eligible for the Anguilla Residency by Investment Program applicants must contribute via 1 of the following 2 optional routes: